ChesterChiow/FacialExpressionDetection/README.md

 # Facial Expression Recognition

 This project provides a reproducible pipeline for facial expression recognition: dataset preparation, model training, evaluation, and a simple web UI for inference.
 The system detects faces in input images, preprocesses the detected face regions, and classifies the expression using a trained CNN.
+A public deployment of this application is available here: [Face Emotion Recognition App](https://facialexpressiondetection-yxzm4mgejhpplpwyn8pxuk.streamlit.app/)

 ## Setup